joshbegley/nyt-latest/previous.md

 `President Trump’s failure to ram through a Republican-friendly House map was a new sign that his iron grip on the party has slipped, and was likely to reverberate nationally.`\
 https://nytimes.com/2025/12/11/us/politics/indiana-trump-redistricting-takeaways.html

-**Lane Thomas agrees to one-year deal with Royals: Source**\
+**Outfielder Lane Thomas agrees to one-year, $5.25 million deal with Royals: Source**\
-`Thomas will get another opportunity to build value with a one-year deal with the Kansas City Royals.`\
+`Thomas, who only appeared in 39 games with Cleveland last season due to injuries, will get an opportunity to build value with Kansas City.`\
 https://nytimes.com/athletic/6817011/2025/12/11/lane-thomas-royals-free-agent-signing/

 **Mammoth's Cooley will miss at least 8 weeks with lower-body injury**\